mbsa-tud/tsad_platform/README.md

 ### Configuration file

 The file `tsad_platform > config > tsad_platform_config_all.json` contains the JSON representation of a MATLAB struct with separate fields for DNN, CML and statistical models.
-Each field's value is a struct array with individual "options" structs, as presented before.
+Each field's value is a struct array with individual `modelOptions` structs, as presented before.
 This file is used for loading the default configuration of models on the [Training](#training-and-optimization) panel using the `Add All` buttons:

 ```json
 {